minio/docs/source/operations/monitoring.rst

    * - :ref:`minio-metrics-collect-using-prometheus`
      - Configure Prometheus to Monitor and Alert for a MinIO deployment

-       Configure MinIO to query the Prometheus deployment to enable historical metrics via the MinIO Console

    * - :ref:`minio-metrics-influxdb`
      - Configure InfluxDB to Monitor and Alert for a MinIO deployment.